-- 1. Warning Shots - a.
-Warning shots are not permitted. - 2.
-Moving Vehicles - a.
-University Police officers will not discharge a firearm from a moving vehicle. - b.
-University Police officers are prohibited from firing at a moving vehicle, unless an officer reasonably believes or perceives that any occupant(s) of the vehicle are using or are about to use deadly physical force against the officer or another person, and the officer reasonably believes there are no other reasonable means available to avert the threat posed by the vehicle or its occupants. - c.
-When confronted by an oncoming vehicle, officers will not position themselves into the path of the vehicle, and will make every attempt to move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of itsoccupants. - d.
-Officers should not discharge their firearm at a vehicle when it is reasonable to believe that the vehicle may contain others that are not involved in the deadly force action or when it is reasonably foreseeable that doing so may cause the vehicle to careen out of control and injure others. - e.
+- 1. University Police officers will not discharge a firearm from a moving vehicle. - 2.
+University Police officers are prohibited from firing at a moving vehicle, unless an officer reasonably believes or perceives that any occupant(s) of the vehicle are using or are about to use deadly physical force against the officer or another person, and the officer reasonably believes there are no other reasonable means available to avert the threat posed by the vehicle or its occupants. - 3.
+When confronted by an oncoming vehicle, officers will not position themselves into the path of the vehicle, and will make every attempt to move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants. - 4.
+Officers should not discharge their firearm at a vehicle when it is reasonable to believe that the vehicle may contain others that are not involved in the deadly force action or when it is reasonably foreseeable that doing so may cause the vehicle to careen out of control and injure others. - 5.
 Officers should not discharge their firearms at any part of a vehicle in an attempt to disable the vehicle.

-3. Intentional Discharge of Firearm
+C. Intentional Discharge of Firearm

-- a.
-A university police officer will not intentionally discharge a firearm unless: - (1) The officer reasonably believes that circumstances exist which justify the use ofdeadly physical force under this Order; - (2) The officer reasonably believes that circumstances exist justifying the use of a firearmagainst an injured animal or an animal that represents an immediate threat to human life; - (3) The discharge is part of department-authorized training. - b.
-A university police officer shall not draw or exhibit any firearm unless circumstances create reasonable cause to believe that it may be necessary to use the firearm in conformance with this policy. - c.
-All intentional discharges of a firearm, with the exception of training and dispatching an animal, will be reported on a Defensive Action Report. - d.
-In considering the use of a firearm; university police officers must keep in mind that the individual officer alone is responsible for his or her acts and that he or she may be required to justify them in administrative hearings and courts oflaw. - 4.
-Accidental Discharge of Firearm - a.
-Immediately after the round is fired, the officer must first holster the weapon securely. - b.
-The officer must then notify the supervisor in-charge immediately, as well as to make certain that no persons have been injured in any way.
-Note: Officers will report off-duty accidental discharges of other firearms in accordance with applicable laws. - c.
-If any person is injured as a result of the accidental discharge the incident will be investigated as a deadly physical force incident in accordance with the procedures set forth in department General Order Investigation of use of Deadly Physical Force. - d.
-The supervisor in-charge shall immediately notify the Chief of Police. - e.
-The Chief of Police will immediately respond and investigate the circumstances of the incident.
-If circumstances call for further assistance the Chief will direct other department personnel to assist in the investigation. - f.
-A Firearms Incident Review Report shall be completed by Assigned Personnel and submitted to the Chief for final review. - g.
-The Chief of Police shall make a determination for follow up action ranging from counseling, discipline, additional training, etc. A determination shall be made within a reasonable time.
+- 1. A university police officer will not intentionally discharge a firearm unless: - > The officer reasonably believes that circumstances exist which justify the use of deadly physical force under this Order: - > The officer reasonably believes that circumstances exist justifying the use of a firearm against an injured animal or an animal that represents an immediate threat to human life; - > The discharge is part of department-authorized training. - A university police officer shall not draw or exhibit any firearm unless circumstances create reasonable cause to believe that it may be necessary to use the firearm in conformance with this policy. - All intentional discharges of a firearm, with the exception of training and dispatching an animal, will be reported on a Defensive Action Report. - In considering the use of a firearm, university police officers must keep in mind that the individual officer alone is responsible for his or her acts and that he or she may be required to justify them in administrative hearings and courts of law.

+D. Accidental Discharge of Firearm

+- 1. Immediately after the round is fired, the officer must first holster the weapon securely. - 2.
+The officer must then notify the supervisor in-charge immediately, as well as to make certain that no persons have been injured in any way. - Note: Officers will report off-duty accidental discharges of other firearms in accordance with applicable laws. - If any person is injured as a result of the accidental discharge the incident will be investigated as a deadly physical force incident in accordance with the procedures set forth in department General Order 903 Investigation of use of Deadly Physical Force. - The supervisor in-charge shall immediately notify the Chief of Police. - The Chief of Police will immediately respond and investigate the circumstances of the incident.
+If circumstances call for further assistance the Chief will direct other department personnel to assist in the investigation. - A Firearms Incident Review Report shall be completed by Assigned Personnel and submitted to the Chief for final review. - The Chief of Police shall make a determination for follow up action ranging from counseling, discipline, additional training, etc. A determination shall be made within a reasonable time.